In this help topic we will cover the fundamental concepts and building blocks of a Radzen application.

 The Components article has all the info you may need.

-Those represent your data - either a database (MSSQL, MySQL or PostgreSQL) or a service (OData, REST or Swagger).
+Those represent your data - either a database (MSSQL, MySQL, Oracle or PostgreSQL) or a service (OData, REST or Swagger).

 To add a new data source click the data button in the top right corner of Radzen and fill in the details.

 To add a database as a Radzen data source you have to enable server-side support.

 After adding a data source you can create CRUD pages from it or use it in existing pages to retrieve data and display it via components.